-Jerry's practice includes business torts, misappropriation of trade secrets, false advertising, defamation, construction, products liability, and insurance matters.
+Jerry’s practice includes business torts, misappropriation of trade secrets, false advertising, defamation, construction, products liability, and insurance matters.
 He represents local, national, and international clients in state and federal courts as well as in mediations and arbitrations.
-Jerry served as an arbitrator and mediator for the Los Angeles Superior Court for more than 15 years.
-During that time, he handled approximately 75 cases involving contract and tort claims.

 Jerry’s client work focuses predominantly on representation of corporations and partnerships in business disputes.
 He also represents large contractors and subcontractors in disputes involving delay and disruption claims, design changes, breach of contract, and fraud.
 A sample of Jerry’s representations includes:

 - Obtained jury verdict in client's favor on claims for misappropriation of trade secrets, breach of contract, and breach of duty of loyalty against a former employee who stole company records before joining a competitor.
 Judgment includes compensatory damages, costs, and punitive damages.
 This case was one of the Top 25 breach of contract verdicts in California in 2017.

 - Obtained summary judgment for $69 million in suit against two corporations that engaged in fraud, trademark infringement and counterfeiting, and breach of license agreement.
 The judgment included treble damages, interest, and attorney's fees.

 - Defended sportswear manufacturer and 15 national retailers in federal trademark infringement trial.
 During trial, the case settled for a fraction of the plaintiff's claimed damages.